-Our Field Level Results and Impact
+Our Field Level

 We want to be absolutely sure that we’re making a difference.
 That’s why besides supporting and training millions of farmers and farm workers around the world to grow cotton more sustainably, we collect data on everything we do.
 The reasons are three-fold.